scipopt/papilo/README.md

 If TBB is not found, then the current builds fails.
 The user has then the option to either enable the automatic download by adding `-DTBB_DOWNLOAD` to the cmake command or to disable it by adding `-DTBB=off` instead.
 However, it is strongly recommended to install an Intel TBB runtime library since it improves the runtime drastically.

+We officially test and support the following operating systems Ubuntu (Linux), macOS, Windows.
+While Papilo might work on other systems, we cannot guarantee compatibility or provide only limit support for platforms outside of this list.

 # Building